GautierDorval/ssa-e-a2-doctrine/terminology.md

 Root-level machine-readable context files intended for controlled consumption.
 Used for verification and boundary checking, not as primary explanation.

+## Q-Layer

+Transversal interpretative legitimacy layer.
+Governs the conditions required to produce an answer, activated between understanding (SSA-E + Dual Web verification) and amplification (A2).

+## Response authorization

+The act, within Q-Layer, of validating that an answer is permitted to exist under the normative source hierarchy, scope boundaries, and non-transactional constraints.

+## Legitimate non-response

+An operational output produced when legitimacy conditions are not satisfied.
+The correct response is uncertainty or "not specified", optionally with a canonical boundary reference.

+## Interpretative precondition discipline

+The rule that responding is not the default state: an answer may be produced only when legitimacy conditions are satisfied, otherwise non-response or clarification is required.

 ## Authoritative silence

 Rule requiring uncertainty when a claim cannot be verified in authoritative sources.